 I bought a ticket for the street car trolley that gave you a tour of the city.
 I rode the trolley through the entire tour to get a feel for the city and also to figure out which tourist attractions I wanted to do first.
 The guide on the trolley was very knowledgeable about the city of Toronto.
 After I rode through the entire tour I decided to go to the CN Tower.
 As I exited the trolley the guide told me that my ticket was good for 48 hours.

 The CN Tower was definitely a sight to see.
 The CN Tower is a concrete communications and observation tower.
 After I purchased my ticket I took a glass elevator that rocketed 58 seconds to the look out level.
 Where I saw the most amazing view of the Toronto skyline.
 The CN Tower also had a glass floor where you could look 1,122 ft straight down and view the city below you.
-If you click here you can read about my trip to Chicago where the Willis Tower had a similar feature.
+I visited Chicago where the Willis Tower had a similar feature.
 For more on the CN Tower see this post.

 The Distillery District